-It all began when I went for my weekly check-up on Wednesday 19th of August.
+It all began when I went for my weekly check-up on Wednesday the 19th of August.
 I thought I’d be kept in for an induction but my obstetrician kindly listened to my plea of wanting to labour spontaneously and gave me a couple of days grace, under conditions of returning on Friday to have another blood test to monitor my platelets.
 She gave me a sweep to get things moving and I was on my way…

 On my way to HELL.

 I was in a hoop waddling out of the hospital.

 Late that afternoon I started to get some irregular contractions, nothing to get excited over as it had happened a few weeks earlier.
 But that night as I was bouncing away on my ball I noticed I had begun to haemorrhage.
 And with having thrombocytopenia, I rang the Coombe who recommended I get checked out.

 I got checked out.
 I’m not in labour.
 I was bleeding but nothing overly concerning.
 The midwife gave me the option to stay or go home.
 I opted to go home.

 This is where it all went wrong.

 The next morning the kids were wild.
 Frankie was hoping off the walls and Kayla was running around like a headless chicken so Joe took them out for pancakes to give me a bit of peace.